icons8/aitools-docs/docs/remover.md

 Icons8 Background Remover is a tool that automatically removes background from your images using AI.
 For example, BGRemover will be helpful when you want to:
 * Create clean showcase photos of your product for your online store.
-* Add a basic background to a photo of yours to make it more professional.
+* Add a basic background color or a full backdrop to a photo of yours to make it more professional.
 * Separate a text from its background.

 ## Uploading